edoardottt/awesome-hacker-search-engines/README.md

 - [Private Key Project](https://www.pkey.in/tools-i/search-subdomains) - Information security tools from Private Key Project
 - [SiteDossier](http://www.sitedossier.com/) - Profiles for millions of sites on the web
 - [SpyOnWeb](https://spyonweb.com/) - Quick and convenient search for the websites that probably belong to the same owner
+- [EmailSherlock](https://www.emailsherlock.com/) - Search for the Person behind the Email address and find our reputation score

 ### URLs